EmFib/country_rock_subreddit_classifier/README.md

 In this analysis, I look at large corpuses of written discussion about country and rock to see what patterns emerge from the commentary.
 What do country music fans talk about that rock music fans eschew, and vice versa?
 Can we divine the topic of the discussion by looking only at the language used by the fans of the two distinct genres?

 As certain patterns in the language emerge, can they then inform what is to come in these genres?
-I believe we can.
+I believe they can.
 Pulling oft-repeated words and phrases out a heated discussion amongst fans about current country music releases can easily inform what a country music songwriter might want to address in their next hit!
 If those words are highly distinct from the words use by fans of rock and roll, the trend is even more salient, as they are clearly nearest and dearest to hearts of the country music fanbase and not the music community at large.

-To that end, I will a body of posts from both the country music subreddit and the rock music subreddit to show how the language of the posters itself can reveal the genre about which they are speaking.
+To that end, I will analyze a body of posts from both the country music subreddit and the rock music subreddit to show how the language of the posters itself can reveal the genre about which they are speaking.
 Beyond that, I will show that certain words lend themselves to this differentiation, and therefore can reveal the most important and interesting topics -- and thus words! -- to followers of each genre.

 I investigate a variety of classification models to help solve this problem.
 By using the NLP process to vectorize and classify the language in the subreddits, we can find out what words are the most important in determining the class (i.e. subreddit) of the post and therefore see the words and topics that are currently get the most attention from the posters.